-- Remind yourself of the image through the day, and a few more times throughout the week, to solidify it in your memory via the spacing effect
+- Remind yourself of the image through the day, and a few more times throughout the week, to solidify it in your memory via the spacing effect.

 And that’s it!
-Follow these three simple steps and you’ll never be the one awkwardly thinking of a way to attract someone’s attention without admitting you forgot the name their mentioned just five minutes ago.
+Follow these three simple steps and you’ll never be the one awkwardly thinking of a way to attract someone’s attention without admitting you forgot the name they mentioned just five minutes ago.

 Mnemonics are a bit of a controversial topic in the language learning community, but they can be incredibly effective for some people.
 The key here is to use them as yet another tool, not the be-all, end-all learning method.

-Like with example sentences, to make this method really effective, make sure that your mnemonics are both visually and emotionally powerful--hence the benefit of thinking of a funny visual, and enlarging the object in your memory beyond natural proportions.
+Like with example sentences, to make this method really effective, make sure that your mnemonics are both visually and emotionally powerful–hence the benefit of thinking of a funny visual, and enlarging the object in your memory beyond natural proportions.

 6. Pool new vocabulary from a frequency list

 Before you can use any of the above learning hacks, you’ll need a list of vocabulary to start learning.
 Ideally, much of that vocabulary should come from encounters in daily life, whether through reading, listening to songs, watching movies, or paying attention to conversations in the elevator.
-In reality, you’ll likely need to supplement these with a more abstract words to target.
+In reality, you’ll likely need to supplement these with more abstract words to target.

-A common theme across my suggestions, and earlier blog posts, is that language should be learned in a way that allows you to use it at the earlier opportunity.
+A common theme across my suggestions, and earlier blog posts, is that language should be learned in a way that allows you to use it at the earliest opportunity.
 That is a key value of learning in context, of learning vocabulary that is personally relevant, and generally engaging with words as blocks you can use to construct something bigger, rather than individual pieces of information.

 It should then come as no surprise that my preferred source of abstract vocabulary are lists ordered by the frequency at which they are used in day-to-day language.
-I’ve rarely seen this approach in classroom setting, but found it extremely effective and popular among many successful language self-learners.
+I’ve rarely seen this approach in classroom settings, but found it extremely effective and popular among many successful language self-learners.